Skip to content

 1:one ABM: Email nurtures

-We send our target decision-makers within accounts these microsites via email nurtures.
+We send our target decision-makers within individual accounts these microsites via email nurtures.
 The aim is to build a relationship with their sales rep, by providing the sales rep with email templates and messaging they can use to provide potential customers with value.

 Here’s an example: